Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 * **Gain security** by not becoming the product or a “glass consumer”.
 No fraud, trickery, spam, restrictions, politics, malice, or invasion of your privacy possible
 * **Enjoy giving back** to society, contribute to its success, and grow your standing

 Equip yourself with sophisticated technology that is user friendly.
-Using |PM| will help stop feeding the corporate monopolies, and your world becomes a fairer place.
+Using the :term:`Particl Marketplace` will help stop feeding the corporate monopolies, and your world becomes a fairer place.
 It's not just you who benefits from it—your communities and loved ones will profit as well, leaving everyone with a good feeling because you can make them become a sustainable shopper too.

 *-You will feel like a champion!*